ibm-cloud-docs/vmwaresolutions/vcenter/vc_orderinginstance-network.md

 * The subdomain label must start with a lowercase alphabetic character.
 * The subdomain label must end with a lowercase alphabetic or numeric character.
 * The maximum length of the subdomain label is 10 characters.
-* The subdomain label must be unique within all instances in your multi-site configuration.
+* The subdomain label must be unique within all instances in your multisite configuration.

 The subdomain label is not used for VMware vSphere® 7.0 instances.
 {: note}